sudhakar3697/awesome-electron-alternatives/README.md

 * [tiny](https://github.com/Rafi993/tiny): This is a tiny alternative to electron.
 * [UnityHub](https://github.com/Ravbug/UnityHubNative): A native alternative to the heavy Electron Unity Hub, written in C++.
 UnityHubNative is a lightweight C++ / wxWidgets alternative to the unnecessarily heavy official Unity Hub, built using wxWidgets.
 This means that, instead of using heavy web components like the official Electron hub, it uses native GUI components on all platforms.
 It launches many times faster, uses far less memory and CPU, and is a fraction of the total size of the offical Unity Hub.

+### Clojure
+* [HumbleUI](https://github.com/HumbleUI/HumbleUI): Humble UI is a desktop UI framework for Clojure.
+No Electron.
+No JavaScript.
+Only JVM and native code.

+### Cobol\OpenCobol\NetCOBOL
+* [gtk](https://opencobol.add1tocobol.com/#does-opencobol-support-the-gimp-toolkit-gtk): "Yes.
+A binding for GTK+ is in the works.
+Early samples have proven workable and screenshots of OpenCOBOL GUI screens are shown here".

 ### Crystal
 * [Crystal Webview](https://github.com/naqvis/webview): Crystal language bindings for [webview](https://github.com/webview/webview), a tiny cross-platform webview library which uses Cocoa/WebKit on macOS, gtk-webkit2 on Linux and Edge on Windows 10).

+### D
+* [gtkd](https://github.com/gtkd-developers/GtkD): GTK+ is a highly usable, feature rich toolkit for creating graphical user interfaces which boasts cross platform compatibility and an easy to use API.
+* [dwt](https://github.com/d-widget-toolkit/dwt): DWT is a library for creating cross-platform GUI applications.
+It's a port of the SWT Java library from Eclipse.
+DWT is compatible with D2 using the standard library (Phobos) and D1 using Tango.
+Now available on 32 and 64 bit, Linux and Windows.

 ### Dart
 * [flutter](https://flutter.dev): Flutter is an open source framework by Google for building beautiful, natively compiled, multi-platform applications from a single codebase.